 Query syntax errors

 type: "query_string".
-With type: "text", any input is valid since it’s treated as a literal phrase.- Unmatched quotes (
+With type: "text", any input is valid as a literal string to be tokenized (no Lucene parsing).- Unmatched quotes (

 "machine learning): Close all quotes. - Empty query: Provide at least one search term.